 Edmonton Padres 2018 AA-AAA Tryout Schedule

-“North” and “South” refers to which side of the field we will be using that day.
+“North” refers to which side of the field fieldhouse we will be using that day.

 2. Home Run Sports (14820 112 Ave)

-Please note, there is a $50.00 non-refundable fee for all players wishing to try out for any Peewee, Bantam or Midget AA or AAA team.
-Waived for any HPP players.
+Please note, there is a $100.00 non-refundable fee for all players wishing to try out for any Peewee, Bantam or Midget AA or AAA team.
+Fee is waived for any fully enrolled HPP players and Mosquito players.
+Please bring payment to the first tryout (Cash, Cheque, Visa, Mastercard, Debit)(Please make any cheques payable to NEZ sports).

 Midget AAA/AA: _____